-- It can be isolating no casual conversations with coworkers (though IM and VoIP have helped with that) - (I experienced that in 1980, using a 134.5 bit/second hard-copy terminal...) - Harder for workers to organize - Easy for management to move jobs to lower- and lower-wage areas - Home piecework manufacturing was outlawed long ago should this be treated the same way?
+- It can be isolating-no casual conversations with coworkers (though IM, VoIP, and social media have helped with that) - (I experienced that in 1980, using a 134.5 bit/second hard-copy terminal...) - Harder for workers to organize - Easy for management to move jobs to lower- and lower-wage areas - Home piecework manufacturing was outlawed long ago-should this be treated the same way?